rqlite/rqlite.io/content/en/docs/Guides/Kubernetes/_index.md

 ---
 title: "Kubernetes"
 linkTitle: "Kubernetes"
+description: "How to deploy and run rqlite on Kubernetes"
 weight: 10
 ---
-This document provides an example of how to run rqlite as a Kubernetes [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/).
+This pages provides an example of how to run rqlite as a Kubernetes [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/).
 Full source for the configuration described below is available in the [rqlite Kubernetes Configuration repo](https://github.com/rqlite/kubernetes-configuration).

 ## Creating a cluster
 ### Create Services